addania/coding/src/pages/While_Loop_and_React_State.md

 Why??

-It is bcause the way state works in the React.
+It is beecause the way state works in the React.
 For performance reasons, when we update the state and use that state info immediatelly afterwards, it is not guaranteed that it will be updated.
 State updated asynchronously and sometimes state updates are batched (grouped) for performance reasons!

 So dont rely on states too much!